anglerud/makespace_servo_demo/docs/index.md

 board.
 The PWM output is 3.3V, so below the 4.8V that the servo is expecting, but as you'll see, it works fine.

-# Other kinds of servos

-Other servos may operate at different voltages, have control schemes where the position can be read back, or even have programmable movement profiles.

-There are also continuously rotating servos, and servos which respond to just the %age time the signal is active, rather than the 50HZ signal that these RC servos use.

-# Running the demos

-## STM32 And rust

 ### Setup